aegraham/Generics/README.md

 As the discount calculator is constraint to the Product class, we have access to all of its properties and can return the product price or do a discount calculation.

 Constraint to Value Type
-In C# value types can’t be null, we can create a nullable class to allow our value types to be null.
+In C# value types canâ€™t be null, we can create a nullable class to allow our value types to be null.
 ```sh
 public class Nullable<T> where T : struct
 {